Manipur Institute of Technology: History

 It came into existence on 28 August 1998 with three engineering disciplines viz.
 Computer Science & Engineering, Electronics & Communication Engineering and Civil Engineering for the promotion of higher technical education in the state.
 Classes of the 1st batch were started from 16 December 1998.
-The initial approved intake capacity as per AICTE is 150 (one hundred and fifty) students per year.
-Now the institute has two more branches namely Electrical Engineering (EE) and Mechanical Engineering (ME).The institute total intake capacity is 150 students 30 students in each department.
+The initial approved intake capacity as per AICTE is 150 (one hundred and fifty) students per year; however, the present approved by the State Govt. is 90 seats per year.